Digitalist-Open-Cloud/Matomo-Plugin-VueExample/README.md

 # Matomo VueExample Plugin

 Step by step guide to do a Matomo plugin using Vue.js and the terminal.
+I wrote this to learn how to use Vue.js with Matomo in a good way, and I hope it could be useful for anyone else that is creating plugins for Matomo.

+If any issues with this tutorial, please create an issue in this repo.

+## Requirements

+A working Matomo dev environment, with Node version 16 and at least PHP 8.2.

+## Tutorial

 ```shell
 ./console generate:plugin